-Sample List of Opioid Documentaries
+• Sample List of Opioid Documentaries

-- Heroin: Cape Cod, USA an HBO Documentary

-- Chasing the Dragon, a PBS Documentary

-- Prescription for Change: Ending America's Opioid Crisis MTV Documentary with Macklemore

-- What Happened Here: The Untold Story of Addiction on Cape Cod
+- Heroin: Cape Cod, USA - Chasing the Dragon - o Prescription for Change: Ending America's Opioid Crisis - What Happened Here: The Untold Story of Addiction on Cape Cod

-- Intervention an A&E series

 Survey / Message Board

 Students and community members can actively participate to express their thoughts and share their experiences about the impact of opioid abuse by participating in a sticker poll or posting their own post-its.
 Emphasizing autonomy is one of the great motivational interviewing techniques.